Passionate about Nature, and the Conservation of Native Species and Preservation of their Ecosystems

 - Former Environmental Scientist for California Department of Food and Agriculture

-- Currently taking the Certified California Naturalists Course (CalNat) from Grassroots Ecology
+- Certified California Naturalists Course from Grassroots Ecology

 - Certifications: Project Learning Tree Facilitator, Invasive Shot Hole Borer Monitor (UCANR)

-- Currently volunteer for Felidae Conservation Fund, Bay Area Puma Project checking camera traps and cataloging images
+- Currently volunteer for Felidae Conservation Fund, Bay Area Puma Project cataloging images, and Pacific Beach Coalition

 - In the recent past I’ve volunteered for: Grassroots Ecology (Palo Alto CA), Midpeninsula Regional Open Space District (Los Altos CA), South Bay Clean Creek Coalition/Friends of Coyote Creek Watershed